 Meeting People Where they are

-According to Becky, it’s not about just trying to fit your existing content into new channels – part of the empathy work is finding out where people like to get their news and then tailoring your strategy to that.
+It’s not about just trying to fit your existing content into new channels – part of the empathy work is finding out where people like to get their news and then tailoring your strategy to that.

 “For our products aimed at younger women – we host a lot of our content on Facebook, Facebook groups and Instagram – but we’re not on twitter because our audience isn’t”